 With a recurring income model, businesses can predict what percentage of revenue may be lost each month and also how many new subscriptions are likely to join.
 When you're tracking membership metrics with a metrics dashboard, it's like being able to predict next month's revenue.

 But recurring revenue is not a magic “make money without any work” formula.
-As you'll see in the examples of recurring revenue businesses below, you need to provide something of value in return for your clients and customers sticking around month to month.
+As you'll see in the examples of recurring revenue businesses below, it requires a different set of skills to set up and run successfully over time.

 The following are some my favorite recurring revenue business ideas, along with examples to inspire you.